 Search the ESR catalogue for ‘mist’ and it comes up as: Class: 000 Midwifery Identification, Stabilisation and Transfer of the Sick Newborn

-If you haven’t used My ESR for e-learning yet there is loads, & we mean loads of free Clinical & NON-Clinical e-learning on here.
-The interface is a bit clunky , but there is a ton of good stuff here, and best of all, if you do it on here it is all recorded ad stored on your NHS record.
+If you haven’t used My ESR for e-learning yet, there is loads, & we mean loads of free Clinical & NON-Clinical e-learning on here.
+The interface is a bit clunky , but there is a ton of good stuff here, and best of all, if you do it on here it is all recorded and stored on your NHS record.

 Download NLMS quickstart guide PDF

-Health Education England has commissioned Maudsley Learning to deliver a series of programmes nationally.
+Maudsley Learning deliver a series of programmes nationally.

-The courses cover eating disorders, managing challenging situations, skills for health change conversations, and many more.
-Courses are open to all healthcare professionals working in the NHS in England.
+The courses cover eating disorders, managing challenging situations, skills for health change conversations, & many more.

 The improved online BNF & BNF for children is now on the new MedicinesComplete site